NegativeCharge/Acorn-Electron-SquatM-Player/README.md

 SquatM tracks can be composed in 1Tracker (https://shiru.untergrund.net/software.shtml) - you will need to export the track in Atari ca65 format, and manually convert to BeebAsm format (see samples for changes required).

-The call to turn the speaker on/off is quite wasteful at the moment and still needs optimizing.

 SSD file for emulators/hardware: https://github.com/NegativeCharge/Acorn-Electron-SquatM-Player/blob/master/SquatM_Beeper_Engine.ssd?raw=true

-**NOTE:** Requires a Slogger Turbo Board or equivalent to be enabled.
+**NOTE:** No longer requires a Slogger Turbo Board or equivalent to be enabled.
+This has been achieved by halving the resolution of the playback.
+You can set it back to full resolution by updating the HALF_RESOLUTION flag to FALSE and recompiling the SSD.

 Release Notes:

 - v0.1 - Initial ca65 port
 - v0.2 - Fully converted to BeebAsm.
 Debug rasters now off by default as they waste cycles.
+- v0.3 - Implement half resolution (32 sound loop iterations instead of 64) by default.
+Full resolution can be enabled by setting HALF_RESOLUTION flag to FALSE, but then requires a turbo board for playback.